Tejass1102/Git/README.md

 # Git
-This is for practice of Git
+This is for pracftice of Git